seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Ay me! what news? why dost thou wring thy hands?

 **Nurse**
-Ah, well-a-day! he’s dead, he’s dead, he’s dead!
+Ah, well-a-day! he's dead, he's dead, he's dead!
 We are undone, lady, we are undone!
-Alack the day! he’s gone, he’s kill’d, he’s dead!
+Alack the day! he's gone, he's kill'd, he's dead!

 **JULIET**
 Can heaven be so envious?